zxphyrx/highway/app/views/overview/faq.md

 As always, if *anything* is unclear, ask in #highway for help!

 ### How can I get started with a custom project?
 Read the [custom projects](/advanced) tab carefully.
-Everything is there
+Everything is there.

 ### How are hours tracked?
 For starter projects, they're not!